Cornwall Garden Tour

 You're welcome to check-in to your room from 2:30 p.m. onwards (upgraded rooms from 1 p.m.)
 Please join us for afternoon tea.

-You can use our Discovery Point to explore the local area or relax in the wonderful surroundings of our country house.
+You have a free day which allows you the opportunity to explore the local area or relax in the wonderful surroundings of our country house.

 The Eden Project is currently the third most visited tourist attraction in Britain, and its sheer scale warrants a full-day visit.
 The mission of the Eden Project is to promote understanding and responsible management of plant resources from around the world for a sustainable future.
 The main focal points are the two giant multi-domed conservatories named the Biomes, each offering different climates with associated planting.
 However, the external gardens surrounding the Biomes are equally exciting and well worth exploring.

-Pinetum Park and Pine Lodge Garden showcases 80 different conifers planted in 4 acres and offers a wonderful diversity, including a Japanese garden and a water garden created for wildlife.
-Stepping back in time our journey takes us to the Lost Gardens of Heligan.
+In the afternoon step back in time as your journey takes you to the Lost Gardens of Heligan.
 Tim Smit (the creator of the Eden Project) started the arduous 10-year reclamation programme, transforming the gardens at Heligan to their former glory.
 The estate now extends to over 200 acres and work still continues.

 Enjoy a leisurely breakfast before making your way home.